advoid/documentation/README.md

 # wiki
-This repo is used to provide a global advoid Wiki - No code will stay here!
+This repository is used for documenatation and the global advoid Wiki